SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.6.0-beta.6

 - Now when typing special texts in the sign edit screen, if the typed content is invalid, besides showing the text field in red, a tooltip will also be showing indicating the error.
 - Fixed the issue that, in the command suggestions when typing sign preset names, names containing special characters (such as symbols, space) will cause the command to be invalid.
-Now the suggestions will add quotation marks around sign preset names.
+Now the suggestions will add quotation marks around sign preset names.=
+- Improved the operation of sign edit screen, and the width of text fields will be automatically determined based on whether the scroll bar is rendered.

 ### 1.6.0-beta.5